 Note: If your child has never attended a public or private school, this section does not apply.

 In Nebraska, a homeschool is considered a private school that elects not to meet accreditation or approval requirements for religious or nonreligious reasons.
 You first need to set up a private school in your home, and then enroll your children in it.
 Here’s how:

 Both parents must sign and file a notarized Parent or Guardian Form (Form A).
 This form requires you to state under oath that requirements for state approval and accreditation of your school either “interfere with my decisions in directing my child(ren)’s education” or “violate my sincerely held religious beliefs.”
 This form must be filed promptly upon beginning homeschooling in Nebraska and by July 15 each year thereafter.

 The first year that you homeschool, you must send a certified copy of your child’s birth certificate (or other reliable proof of your child’s identity and age accompanied by an affidavit explaining the inability to produce a copy of the birth certificate) to the Nebraska Department of Education.
-If for some reason both parents cannot sign Form A, HSLDA members may contact us to discuss what options may be available to you.
+If for some reason both parents cannot or will not sign Form A, HSLDA members may contact us to discuss what options may be available to you.

 You must file the Parent Representative Form (Form B) to affirm your acceptance of certain responsibilities.
 These include the duty to submit information on student enrollment and attendance, monitors, and the sequential program of instruction.
-This form must be filed by July 15 or else “promptly” if not residents of a Nebraska school district on July 15 or electing to homeschool after July 15.
+This form must be filed promptly upon beginning homeschooling in Nebraska and by July 15 each year thereafter.